 Tools compared: Malware scanners

-Finding the right tool can be difficult.
+Finding the right tool for the job can be difficult task.
 This sheet compares chkrootkit, ClamAV, LMD and Rootkit Hunter.

 chkrootkit is a malware scanner to locally check for signs of a rootkit.
 It is written in shell script and runs on the host system itself.